-This Management Information Circular (the "Circular") is furnished in connection with the solicitation of proxies by management of Aecon Group Inc. (the "Corporation" or "Aecon") to be used at the annual meeting (the "Meeting") of holders of common shares of the Corporation ("Shareholders") to be held at 2:00PM (Eastern Daylight Time) on May 10, 2018 for the purposes set out in the accompanying Notice of Annual Meeting of Shareholders of the Corporation (the "Notice of Meeting").
-It is expected that the solicitation will be made primarily by mail, supplemented possibly by telephone or other personal contact by management or regular employees of the Corporation and/or the Corporation.
-As of the time of printing this Circular, the Corporation does not intend to pay any compensation for the solicitation of proxies by third parties but will pay the reasonable expenses of persons who are the registered but not beneficial owners of voting shares of the Corporation (such as brokers, dealers, other registrants under applicable securities laws, nominees and/or custodians) for forwarding copies of the Notice of Meeting, form of proxy, Circular and related material to beneficial owners.
+This Management Information Circular (the "Circular") is furnished in connection with the solicitation of proxies by management of Aecon Group Inc. (the "Corporation" or "Aecon") to be used at the annual meeting (the "Meeting") of holders of common shares of the Corporation ("Shareholders") to be held at 9:00AM (Eastern Daylight Time) on June 4, 2019 for the purposes set out in the accompanying Notice of Annual Meeting of Shareholders of the Corporation (the "Notice of Meeting").
+While it is expected that the solicitation will be made primarily by mail, it may be supplemented by telephone or other personal contact by management or regular employees of the Corporation and/or the Corporation's transfer agent, Computershare Investor Services Inc. The Corporation has also retained Kingsdale Advisors ("Kingsdale") as our strategic shareholder advisor and proxy solicitation agent, to assist with our communications with Shareholders and solicitation of proxies.
+For these services, Kingsdale will receive a fee of \$30,000 and will be reimbursed by the Corporation for reasonable disbursements and certain out of pocket expenses.
+The solicitation of proxies by this Circular is being made by or on behalf of management of the Corporation and the total cost of the solicitation will be borne by the Corporation.
+As of the time of printing this Circular, the Corporation does not intend to pay any additional compensation for the solicitation of proxies by third parties but will pay the reasonable expenses of persons who are the registered but not beneficial owners of voting shares of the Corporation (such as brokers, dealers, other registrants under applicable securities laws, nominees and/or custodians) for forwarding copies of the Notice of Meeting, form of proxy, Circular and related material to beneficial owners.
 The Corporation will provide, without cost to such persons, upon request to the Corporate Secretary of the Corporation, additional copies of the foregoing documents required for this purpose.